arnaublanco/Face_Recognition_CNN/README.md

 # Face_Recognition_CNN

-This repository is a face recognition application programmed in Python originally used for a demo for the Minds, Brains and Machines (MBMs) course.
+This repository is a Face Recognition app programmed in Python, originally used for a demo at the Minds, Brains and Machines (MBM) course.

 The Convolutional Neuronal Network (CNN) model is trained with three distinct faces and the overall accuracy is of ~98%.